m-bock/purescript-ts-bridge/README.md

 # Support

 If you find a bug or have a feature idea feel free to make a PR or file an issue.
+Or just...

 <a href='https://ko-fi.com/C0C3HQFRF' target='_blank'><img height='36' style='border:0px;height:36px;' src='https://storage.ko-fi.com/cdn/kofi4.png?v=3' border='0' alt='Buy Me a Coffee at ko-fi.com' /></a>